npm/policies/conduct.md

 Please select the method of contact you think is most appropriate for the form of violation:

 * For urgent security issues, contact <security@npmjs.com>.
-Requests to reset lost passwords are best handled by <support@npmjs.com>.
+Note that reset lost passwords are best handled by https://npmjs.com/support.
   Requests to un-publish packages are not usually considered urgent security issues, as it is possible to [un-publish a package](https://docs.npmjs.com/cli/unpublish) within 24 hours of its first publish.
 Any publicly published package is [immediately replicated to thousands of third-party mirrors](http://blog.npmjs.org/post/101934969510/oh-no-i-accidentally-published-private-data-to),